codedex-io/projects/.github/CONTRIBUTING.md

-# Codédex Projects Contribution Guide 👩🏻‍💻👨🏾‍💻👩🏼‍💻
+# Codédex Projects: Contribution Guide 👩🏻‍💻👨🏾‍💻👩🏼‍💻

-Welcome to the Codédex Projects GitHub repo!
-Thank you for your interest in contributing a project tutorial for Codédex!
+Welcome to the [Codédex Projects](https://www.codedex.io/projects) GitHub repo!

+Thank you for your interest in contributing a project tutorial for Codédex. 🫶

 ## Why Contribute?